PROSWIFT Act Signed into Law

 This law will improve the ability of the United States to forecast space weather events and mitigate the effects of space weather.
 It provides statutory authority for the National Science and Technology Council’s Space Weather Operations, Research, and Mitigation Working Group, which coordinates executive branch efforts regarding space weather.

-The bill directs the Office of Science and Technology Policy, National Oceanic and Atmospheric Administration (NOAA), National Science Foundation, Air Force, Navy, National Aeronautics and Space Administration (NASA), National Security Council, and Federal Aviation Administration to carry out specified space weather activities.
+The law directs the Office of Science and Technology Policy, National Oceanic and Atmospheric Administration (NOAA), National Science Foundation, Air Force, Navy, National Aeronautics and Space Administration (NASA), National Security Council, and Federal Aviation Administration to carry out specified space weather activities.

 One feature in the law, widely supported in the commercial space weather sector, is the establishment of a Space Weather Advisory Group (SWAG), which will be composed of 15 representatives with membership split evenly between the academic, commercial, and end-user communities.
 SWAG’s first task will be to conduct a user survey to identify needs for research, observation, and other capabilities that underpin space weather-related services.